-FOLLOW-UP SERVICES: The act of accessing youth progress after the youth have received safety and resource referrals.
+FOLLOW-UP SERVICES: The act of assessing a youth and their young family's progress after the youth has received safety and resource referrals.
 (For purposes of this announcement.)

-GATEWAY SERVICES: Services to provide food, clothing, and hygiene-related items to meet basic needs and to develop trust between a youth and youth outreach worker.
-(For purposes of this FOA.)
+GATEWAY SERVICES: Services to provide food, drink, clothing, and hygiene-related items to meet basic needs and develop trust between a youth and youth outreach worker.
+(For purposes of this announcement.)

-HARM REDUCTION: The provision of basic needs and services (e.g., education, referrals, case management) that aim to reduce adverse health, social, and economic consequences of high-risk behaviors to include reducing the risk of sexual exploitation and human trafficking, assault, or substance use.
-(For purposes of this FOA.)
+HARM REDUCTION: The provision of basic needs and services (e.g., education, referrals, case management, shelter) that aim to reduce adverse health, social, and economic consequences of high-risk behaviors to include reducing the risk of sexual exploitation and human trafficking, assault, or substance use.
+(For purposes of this announcement.)

 HEALTH CARE SERVICES: Physical, mental, behavioral, and dental health services.
-It includes services provided to runaway and homeless youth and in the case of Maternity Group Homes also includes services provided to a pregnant youth and the child(ren) of the youth.
+It includes services provided to runaway and homeless youth and in the case of MGH also includes services provided to a pregnant youth and the child(ren) of the youth.
+(45 CFR § 1351.1)

-Where applicable and allowable within a program, it includes information on appropriate health related services provided to family or household members of the youth.
-Any treatment or referral to treatment that aims to change someone's sexual orientation, gender identity or gender expression is prohibited.
+Where applicable and allowable within a program, it includes information on appropriate health-related services provided to family or household members of the youth.
+Any treatment or referral to treatment that aims to change someone's sexual orientation, gender identity, or gender expression is prohibited.
 (45 CFR § 1351.1)